ovh/docs/pages/public_cloud/public_cloud_databases/information_05_capabilities/guide.en-gb.md

 ### Caching

-aching is fully managed in-memory NoSQL database based on the Redis® open source software.
+Caching is fully managed in-memory NoSQL database based on the Redis® open source software.
 It helps you store and access data quickly and efficiently.<br>
 See our [Caching Capabilities and limitations](/pages/public_cloud/public_cloud_databases/redis_01_capabilities) guide.

 ### M3db